peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

-<c>true</c> if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or just the number's Exponent property; otherwise, <c>false</c>..
-The default value is true, meaning that EMax and EMin refer to the adjusted exponent.
-Setting this value to false (using WithAdjustExponent) is useful for modeling floating point representations with an integer mantissa (significand) and an integer exponent, such as Java's BigDecimal.  `true`  if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.
+ `true`  if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.

 ### ClampNormalExponents